Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Related Work

 \subsection{Internal Representations and Difficulty Perception}

 Beyond their use in compression, hidden states have been extensively studied for their ability to encode task-level properties.

 \paragraph{Probing for Factuality.} Representation engineering has shown that LLM hidden states contain linearly separable directions corresponding to truthfulness.
-Methods like SAPLMA~\cite{azaria2023internal} and \textsc{FacLens}~\cite{wang-etal-2025-faclens} train probes to detect hallucinations or predict correctness before generation is complete, suggesting models possess intrinsic meta-cognition regarding their knowledge boundaries~\cite{ren2024large,orgad2025llmsknowshowintrinsic}.
+Methods like SAPLMA~\cite{azaria2023internal} and \textsc{FacLens}~\cite{wang-etal-2025-faclens} train probes to detect hallucinations or predict correctness before generation is complete, suggesting models possess intrinsic meta-cognition regarding their knowledge boundaries~\cite{ma2025large,orgad2025llms}.

-\paragraph{Encoding Difficulty and Structure.} Recent findings indicate that hidden representations also implicitly encode the complexity of input queries. \citet{miao2024llm} and \citet{garg2024reasoning} demonstrate that the difficulty of a question can be estimated directly from its hidden states or attention patterns, often aligning better with model performance than human-labeled difficulty.
+\paragraph{Encoding Difficulty and Structure.} Recent findings indicate that hidden representations also implicitly encode the complexity of input queries. \citet{zhu2025llm} and \citet{garg2024reasoning} demonstrate that the difficulty of a question can be estimated directly from its hidden states or attention patterns, often providing a more reliable signal of model-specific difficulty than the model's own explicit judgments.
 Unlike prior works that use these signals primarily for difficulty estimation or inference-time intervention~\cite{li2024inference}, we propose \textsc{RepCore} to leverage these high-dimensional, density-rich signals for benchmark compression.
 By treating hidden states as a continuous proxy for item characteristics, we can recover dataset structures more effectively than methods relying on sparse discrete labels.